berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/evasions/accept-language/readme.md

 const StealthPlugin = require('puppeteer-extra-plugin-stealth')
-const stealth = StealthPlugin() stealth.enabledEvasions.delete('accept-language') // Remove a specific stealth plugin from the default set puppeteer.use(stealth)
+const stealth = StealthPlugin()
+// Remove this specific stealth plugin from the default set stealth.enabledEvasions.delete('accept-language') puppeteer.use(stealth)

-const AcceptLanguagePlugin = require('puppeteer-extra-plugin-stealth/evasions/accept-language')
-const acceptLanguage = AcceptLanguagePlugin({ locale: 'de-DE,de;q=0.9' }) // Custom locale
+// Stealth plugins are just regular `puppeteer-extra` plugins and can be added as such const AcceptLanguagePlugin = require('puppeteer-extra-plugin-stealth/evasions/accept-language') const acceptLanguage = AcceptLanguagePlugin({ locale: 'de-DE,de;q=0.9' }) // Custom locale puppeteer.use(acceptLanguage)
-puppeteer.use(acceptLanguage)